Conversion Rate Optimization Pricing: How to Budget Your CRO Plan?

 How to prepare your CRO budget

-If you’re preparing a budget for CRO activities, it means you’re convinced that these activities will impact your bottom line positively.
+If you’re preparing a budget to accommodate the conversion rate optimization price, cost, and other activities, it means you’re convinced that these activities will impact your bottom line positively.
 But you need to convince your management on this too (more on how to do this in the coming sections).
 If everyone is on board with the idea that the resources required are worth the end goal, budgeting should be a smooth process for you.

 Start with calculating your lead value.
 If your average lead value is $5, and you’re generating 5,000 leads every month, you know you can set aside less than or equal to approx. $25,000 for setting up CRO tools, and a team.
 As your lead value increases, you can consider increasing your CRO budget too.
 Likewise, if an A/B testing tool costs less than the lead amount it generates, you can go ahead and purchase it.